neelsmith/latin102/docs/checklist/translation3/index.md

 ## C. Literary commentary

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
-Discus briefly s in 3-4 sentences.
+Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.